 Field Service Operations

 This is the customer-facing service delivery unit, which works in the field to fix problems.
 Field service operations typically start with monitoring the installed base and providing the right field technician at the right time and place with the right tools, spare parts, and knowledge to repair the problem.
 Leading organizations are investing in cognitive assistance (such as chatbots), online/offline access to data and insights, and access to real-time, mobile work order and invoicing information.
 These factors can vastly improve the overall closure time and significantly reduce instances of multiple truck rolls and overall MTTR and FTFR.

 Few organizations take an end-customer–centric view to provide a differentiated service experience, with a goal of achieving superior customer satisfaction.
 However, a one-dimensional approach to achieve customer satisfaction costs a lot more to the services organizations since a lot of energy goes into day-to-day firefights, especially with premium customers.
 Today’s customer not only looks for timely service but also at the lowest cost and quickest turnaround, with complete transparency from ticket open to closure.
 Client education and demos are forming part of the service, and these form additional cost to the service!

 The Goal: Delighting Customers

-To leverage competitive advantage with differentiated customer experience and move into the less crowded zone of customer delight, organizations need to embrace and excel across all four pillars of services, while keeping costs down.
-This is can be achieved by digitally enabled service strategy, execution and delivery.
-This not only improves the organization’s net promoter score (NPS), but also creates a more cost-effective customer service environment.
+To gain a competitive advantage with differentiated customer experience and move into the less crowded zone of customer delight, organizations need to embrace and excel across all four pillars of services, while keeping costs down.
+This is can be achieved by digitally enabled service strategy, execution, and delivery.
+This not only improves the organization’s net promoter score (NPS) but also creates a more cost-effective customer service environment.
 Today’s integrated and interconnected digital technology takes advantage of cheaper communication and scalable cloud technology.